Synthetixio/synthetix/docs/contracts/Synthetix.md

 $$

 Where $\sigma_s$ and $\pi_s$ are the total supply and price of synth $s$, and $\pi_d$ is the price of the denominating synth flavour.

-!!! info "Optimisation: Staleness Check"
-    This function checks that currencyKey is not stale in the function modifier, then later requires that no rate is stale in the function body; the modifier can be eliminated.

-!!! info "Optimisation: Hoist Division"
-    Could hoist the division by `currencyRate` out of the loop and simply divide once at the end.
-Also `availableSynths[i]` can be assigned to a variable to avoid indexing into the array twice.

 ??? example "Details"
     **Signature**